West Lakes

 On 19 August 2020, the EPA was notified of test results in soil collected at the former Port Adelaide Waste Water Treatment Plant, and in groundwater monitoring bores offsite that are located in reserves and other public land.
 The results showed per- and poly- fluoroalkyl substances (PFAS) above relevant guidelines.

-The EPA is advising residents that groundwater (bore water) in this area may be contaminated with PFAS and should not be used for any purpose.
-Rainwater and mains water (tap water) are not affected.
+The EPA advises that groundwater (bore water) in the West Lakes assessment area is contaminated and should not be used for any purpose.

 If you have any feedback, questions or concerns, please contact us on: